'To be professional housewife na my choice'

-But as development begin come Africa, plenti rights group don dey ginger for women to dey out hustle for dia own moni instead of to dey stay for house.
+But as development begin come Africa, plenti rights group don dey ginger for women to comot go hustle for dia own moni instead of to dey stay for house.

 Three Nigerian women: Rayo Abe, Bukola Ugheoke and Tomilola Olatunde follow BBC Pidgin tok about how society dey see dem as 'lazy women wit no ambition'.